Mechatronics & Mechanical Engineering

 Dual Display

-An e-Paper panel (GDEY0213B74 via DESPI-C02 adapter) shows a persistent task list at effectively zero standby power.
-A 240×320 TFT (YT280S010) activates only when the device is open for editing.
+A 2.13″ GDEQ0213B74 ePaper panel shows a persistent task list at effectively zero standby power.
+A 1.8″ ST7735S TFT activates only when the device is open, rendering from a sprite buffer for flicker-free UI on a slow SPI bus.

 5 V Boost & Level Shifting